Skip to content

 The Karen Read case is, to put it lightly, high profile in Massachusetts.
 Many believe that she is being framed for a murder.
 Others find that ridiculous, and think those who believe it are conspiracy theorists.
 The New York Post has a good primer on the case, here.

 We are agnostic about Karen Reed’s guilt or innocence.
-The First Amendment has been under attack by the Government in this case, and as of the date of this post, the Massachusetts courts have supported that attack.
+The First Amendment was under attack by the Government in this case.

 We initially leaned toward thinking that the Commonwealth of Massachusetts wouldn’t ever frame a murder suspect, even if that case was taking place in the exact same courthouse where Sacco and Vanzetti were railroaded.